vteam-com/FIDE/integration_test/README_TEST.md

 1. ✅ start the FIDE app with proper window sizing (1400x900)
-2. ✅ click "Create new project", name it "HelloWorld"
+2. ✅ click "Create new project", name it "HelloWorld" verify the title panel toggle buttons left, center and right panels buttons are working switch to the Organize tab
 3. ✅ switch to Files/Explorer tab via actual UI tab interaction
 4. ✅ verify folder tree loads correctly in UI
 5. ✅ open a source .dart file